Penlee House: History

-History of the Museum
+Museum

 The institution now called Penlee House was initially known as Penzance and District Museum, and was founded by the Penzance Natural History and Antiquarian Society in 1839.
 Its first home was in the Market House, which had just been completed.
 The Museum was situated in the dome of the building and contained a mixture of Natural Science, Archaeology and Ethnological artefacts – a typical antiquarian museum of the period.
 One visitor described it as “a mangy lot of skins and skeletons under the charge of an imbecile old man”.

 In 1867, the growing Museum moved to the newly constructed St John’s Hall, the town’s main public building.
-By the end of the decade, however, the Penzance Natural History and Antiquarian Society had more-or-less ceased to exist and the Museum was in a sort of hibernation.
+By the end of the decade, the Penzance Natural History and Antiquarian Society had collapsed.
 The society was reformed in the mid 1880s, but as no rent had been paid for the museum premises for many years, specimens were sold to raise money and to clear the debt.
 Insect damage to the Natural History collection meant that much of it was subsequently destroyed.

 The Museum remained in St John’s Hall until 1947.
 The society sold the collections to Penzance Borough Council in 1937 for a nominal sum, with an agreement that they would be displayed for the public good.
 1939 saw the collections put into storage and unfortunately many items subsequently disappeared.
 No record of the Museum’s extensive Egyptian collection can be found.
-Also missing is a Bronze Age gold torque, and more unusual items such as the hand of a Mummy with a gold signet ring, a shrunken head and poisoned arrows.
+Also missing is a Bronze Age gold torc, and more unusual items such as the hand of a Mummy with a gold signet ring, a shrunken head and poisoned arrows.